Danger meets sophistication in the soulful music of The Lucky Losers, San Francisco’s premiere male/female duet fronted band.

-Described as “the finest light skinned blues singer in the U.S.!”
-(Real Blues), fiery Dallas born entertainer, Cathy Lemons has a velvet voice with a gritty edge and the rebel conviction of a woman risen from the ashes.
-“Top-flight blues singer/harmonica player” (San Jose Mercury News), New Jersey native, Phil Berkowitz is The Lucky Losers’ mysterious leading man.
+Described as “the finest light-skinned female blues vocalist in the U.S.” (Real Blues/2010), fiery Dallas born entertainer, Cathy Lemons has a velvet voice with a gritty edge and the rebel conviction of a woman risen from the ashes.
+New Jersey native, Phil Berkowitz, "has earned renown as one of the West Coast’s most distinctive harp players, as well as for his sharp, resonant tenor" (Living Blues/ 2018).
+Phil is The Lucky Losers’ mysterious leading man.
 Phil possesses a polished tenor that recalls legends of the past and his expert musicianship fuels the passionate dialogue with Cathy.
 The stark contrast between incandescent Cathy Lemons and elegant Phil Berkowitz makes for a captivating musical union, breathing new life into American songwriting tradition and the vanishing art of duet singing.

-HOW CATHY AND PHIL BECAME THE LUCKY LOSERS
+HOW CATHY & PHIL BECAME THE LUCKY LOSERS

 Roughly a year earlier on a dark night in San Francisco, soulful vocalist/harmonica ace, Phil Berkowitz dropped by The Saloon and was instantly captivated by the siren song of blues singing legend, Cathy Lemons.
 Phil sought to make her acquaintance, inviting her to perform with him at Club Fox in Redwood City.
 While rehearsing for the show, Cathy Lemons marveled at Phil’s encyclopedic knowledge of American music and his unique sound, a hybrid of country, soul, and R&B. A tall, blonde, good looking man, decked out in tailored suits, fine hats, and strange checkered shoes — Cathy felt an immediate attraction.
 When Phil would bend down on one knee and sing a Charlie Rich song, she felt goosebumps.
 Then she noted the shiny ring on his hand...
 Phil was a married man.